carolgeremias/carolgeremias/README.md

-### Sou aluno de pensamento computacional do 1º ano A
+### Sou a Carolaine aluno de pensamento computacional do 1º ano A